 And here’s where it starts to get uncomfortable.

 Trigger Warning: Suicide, and I’m afraid that warning is sticking with us to the end of the game.

 Day 355 starts with Roxas moping in bed, recounting the plot for the benefit of anyone who’s fallen behind.
-He ultimately concludes from all the plot threads that Axel probably knows even more about what’s going on that he has yet to tell Roxas.
+He ultimately concludes that Axel probably knows even more about what’s going on than he’s already said.
 Roxas says: “If he knew, why did he wait so long to tell me?”
-I couldn’t tell you how infuriated I was at Axel, which I suppose is effective to a degree, though I still think his reaction was kludged, and furthermore I’m not happy with other people for less respectable reasons besides (and my dislike for Axel’s kludging was hardly respectable to begin with!).
+I couldn’t tell you how infuriated I was at Axel, which I suppose is effective to a degree, though I still think Axel’s reaction was kludged, and furthermore I’m not happy with other people for less respectable reasons besides (and my dislike for Axel’s kludging was hardly respectable to begin with!).
 The Organization not telling Roxas basic information hurts them more than it helps, in fact I’m often not sure how it helps them at all!
 This arbitrary storytelling is just as bad as any other bad storytelling, and it runs up and down the game in every direction.

 And it’s here, here at the point where the game lost me at last during my first playthrough, that the narrative tries to pretend that KH2 Roxas is fully-formed and ready to march out of the Organization via the Dark City. (more…)

 “The good guys have rules against that, you know.”